RickyRahardian/sales-performance-dashboard-with-excel-VBA-support/README.md

 1. Download `Interactive_Sales_Data_Dashboard-Ricky.xlsm`
 2. Open the file in Microsoft Excel
 3. When prompted, click **Enable Content** / **Enable Macros** to activate the VBA features
+> **Note:** After downloading, Windows may block the macros with a "SECURITY RISK" warning since the file is from an untrusted source.
+To fix this: right-click the `.xlsm` file → **Properties** → check **Unblock** → **Apply**.
+Then reopen the file and enable macros normally.
-4. Use the filter panel on the left (Region, Sales Channel, Product Category, Product) to explore the data
+5. Use the filter panel on the left (Region, Sales Channel, Product Category, Product) to explore the data
-5. Use the date slicers at the top to adjust the reporting period
+6. Use the date slicers at the top to adjust the reporting period

 > **Note:** Macros must be enabled for auto-refresh, full-screen mode, and ID generation features to work.